An affordable, nutritionally balanced and easy to follow meal plan for new vegans (who aren't budding chefs!)

-Snacks: Fortified soya yoghurt alternative, an apple, satsumas and a couple of Brazil nuts
+Snacks: Fortified soya yoghurt, an apple, satsumas and a couple of Brazil nuts

-Breakfast: Porridge made with fortified milk alternative topped with apple, raisins, a tablespoon of ground linseed and cinnamon
+Breakfast: Porridge made with fortified plant milk topped with apple, raisins, a tablespoon of ground linseed (flaxseed) and cinnamon

 Lunch: Tortilla filled with houmous, sweetcorn, grated carrot, 5g fortified nutritional yeast flakes and salad

-Houmous is readily availible at most supermarkets, but it's also really easy to make your own.
+Houmous is readily available at most supermarkets, but it's also really easy to make your own.

 Evening meal: Veggie burger in wholemeal roll with salad

-Veggie burgers are availible at most supermarkets (be careful to make sure they are vegan as some contain dairy!) or you can make your own.
+Veggie burgers are available at most supermarkets (be careful to make sure they are vegan as some contain dairy!) or you can make your own.

-Snacks: Glass of fortified milk alternative, banana, cashew nuts and a couple of Brazil nuts
+Snacks: Glass of fortified plant milk, banana, cashew nuts and a couple of Brazil nuts

 Breakfast: Baked beans and tomatoes on wholemeal toast sprinkled with 5g fortified nutritional yeast flakes